Dear Dr. Barakat,

 Dear Concerned Parent,

 It can be frustrating when your child doesn’t follow the directions your Orthodontist has given him.
 Going through the process of wearing braces and straightening teeth is a big commitment for a family, and parents want their children to enjoy that healthy smile for their entire lives.
-What’s important to remember, however, is that orthodontic care doesn’t end when the braces come off.
+However, what’s important to remember is that orthodontic care doesn’t end when the braces come off.
 Retainers are a lifelong commitment that will keep your child’s smile and bite as beautiful as the day the braces were removed.

-Fixed, or bonded, retainers, commonly known as “permanent retainers,” are a thin medical grade wire that is bonded to the back of the teeth.
-It’s a great option for patients who needed braces to close a front-tooth gap or to straighten the lower front teeth without needing to adjust the bite of the molars or the jaw.
-A fixed retainer will only work to maintain the position of the teeth in the front of the mouth.
+Fixed or bonded retainers, commonly known as “permanent retainers,” are thin medical-grade wire that is bonded to the back of the teeth.
+It’s a great option for patients who needed braces to close a front-tooth gap or straighten the lower front teeth without adjusting the bite of the molars or the jaw.
+A fixed retainer will only work to maintain the teeth’ position in the front of the mouth.
 It’s important to remember that it won’t work to keep the molars and other teeth in place.
 It’s also important to understand that a bonded retainer is not permanent.
-While some have been known to last as long as 20 years, the average lifespan of a fixed retainer is five years.
+While some have been known to last as long as 20 years, a fixed retainer’s average lifespan is five years.
 This means that your child will eventually need to have it replaced or have removable retainers made at that time, resulting in an extra cost to you (or him).

-Fixed retainers are a fantastic option for patients who are willing to take the steps necessary to care for them.
+Fixed retainers are a fantastic option for patients willing to take the steps necessary to care for them.
 Your child must be willing to brush and floss daily, using floss threaders to work around the bonded retainer.
 Because the fixed retainer is an ideal spot for plaque build-up, flossing is extremely important to keep it clean and avoid cavities.
-He must also comply with some food restrictions, as gummy, chewy and crunchy foods can damage the bonding or wires of the fixed retainer.
+He must also comply with some food restrictions, as gummy, chewy, and crunchy foods can damage the fixed retainer’s bonding or wires.
 For most kids, avoiding these foods is easy when they have their braces removed since they’ve been doing it while wearing braces.

 Dr. Rana Barakat, a board-certified specialist in Orthodontics, has been proudly serving Northern Virginia for more than 20-years!
 She has built her practice on a personal touch and excellent treatment.